hoopdad/hoopdad.github.io/docs/ai/_posts/2026-07-31-energy-comparison.md

 Neither includes PSU losses, RAM, storage, or the screen, so both still understate what a wall meter would tell you.

 And this is one laptop.
-An RTX 2050 is not a datacenter GPU and a 3B quantized model is not a frontier model.
+An RTX 2050 is not a datacenter GPU and a quantized 3B or 8B is not a frontier model.

+## Does a bigger, more general model cost more?

+That was one hypothesis, so I tested it using the same task, llama3.1:8b instead of llama3.2:3b.
+It does — **2.8 times more energy per review**, 37.52 J against 13.46 J. It also got every one of the 300 reviews right, where the 3B managed 97% and the specialized DistilBERT 92.7%.
+The last three accuracy points cost nearly three times the electricity, and roughly 3,400 times what the specialized model spent.

+But look at *where* the power went, because it isn't where you'd guess.
+The 8B's GPU draw **fell** to 2.9 W, from the 3B's 8.1 W, while its CPU draw climbed to 28.5 W. A 3B at Q4_K_M occupies 2.9 GB and Ollama keeps 80% of it on the card; an 8B needs 5.6 GB, so 58% of it ends up on the CPU.
+Calling this row a "GPU" workload is generous.
+On this hardware, a bigger model doesn't mean more GPU work.
+It means the GPU stops being the thing doing the work.
+On a card with enough VRAM the 8B would look considerably better, so we might read the 2.8× as a fact about small cards, not a scaling law.

+The other surprise: batching stopped working.
+Running four requests in parallel cut the 3B's energy per review by 30%, but did nothing for the 8B — 3% *worse*, in fact.
+Batching recovers wasted GPU idle time, and the 8B has none to recover.
+It's CPU-bound, the CPU is already saturated, and concurrency just raises the draw in step with the throughput.
+Worth knowing before you reach for it as a fix.

 ## Take-away

-Four to five orders of magnitude separate the cheapest option from the most expensive one, for the same job on the same machine.
+Five orders of magnitude separate the cheapest option from the most expensive one, for the same job on the same machine.
 If you take one thing from this, take reaching for a language model by default as a real decision comes with a real bill attached.